Hubble Space Telescope Wide Field Camera 3 Observations of Escaping Lyman Continuum Radiation from Galaxies and Weak AGN at Redshifts $z$$\,\simeq\,$2.3-4.1: LyC Escape Fractions, and Radial Surface Brightness Profiles

-A more thorough analysis should also take into account that the impact of the IGM varies substantially around this mean for individual objects and sight-lines \citep[see][]{Inoue2008,Nestor2011}.
-We determine $F_{\nu\rm ,i}^{\rm int}(\nu)$ for each galaxy from the minimized $\chi^2$ fit \citet[][BC03]{Bruzual2003} synthetic stellar population model SED, which was fit to 4--6 non-ionizing continuum broadband WFC3/IR+ACS/WFC measurements at the known \emph{fixed} redshift.
-These best-fit SEDs were allowed four degrees of freedom for the $\chi^2$ minimization at the fixed spectroscopic redshift of each object, \ie\ the age, stellar mass, \AV, and the exponentially decreasing SFR timescale ($\tau$).
+We expect $f_{\rm esc}$ generally to vary between individual objects.
+However, since we stack the observed LyC emission from all galaxies in our sample, we simplify our analysis by assuming a constant $f_{\rm esc}^{\rm abs}$ value for all galaxies within a given redshift bin.
+We denote this `sample averaged' escape fraction with $\langle\fescabs\rangle$.
+We can then take $\langle \fescabs\rangle$ outside of the sum in Eq~\ref{eq:fobs}, and write: which can also be expressed as: A more thorough analysis should also take into account that the impact of the IGM varies substantially around this mean for individual objects and sight-lines \citep[see][]{Inoue2008,Nestor2011}.
+We determine $F_{\nu\rm ,i}^{\rm int}(\nu)$ for each galaxy from the minimized $\chi^2$ fit \citet[][BC03]{Bruzual2003} synthetic stellar population model SED, which was fit to 4--6 non-ionizing continuum broadband WFC3/IR+ACS/WFC measurements longwards of \Lya\ at the known \emph{fixed} redshift.
+These best fit SEDs were allowed four degrees of freedom for the $\chi^2$ minimization at the fixed spectroscopic redshift of each object, \ie\ the age, stellar mass, \AV, and the exponentially decreasing SFR timescale ($\tau$).
 These were fit from a grid of SEDs using a wide range in each of these parameters.
-Thus, the best-fit SEDs correspond to the observed $F_{\nu}$ of the galaxy \emph{with} \citet{Calzetti2000} attenuation applied to the \emph{intrinsic SED}, thereby determining the best-fit \AV-value.
+Thus, the best fit SEDs correspond to the observed $F_{\nu}$ of the galaxy \emph{with} \citet{Calzetti2000} attenuation applied to the \emph{intrinsic SED}, thereby determining the best fit \AV\ value.
 We use a \citet{Salpeter1955} IMF and adopt solar metallicities for the SEDs.

 In order to determine the absolute fraction of escaping LyC ($\fescabs$), which compares the apparent flux of LyC photons produced by stars in the galaxy to the observed LyC emission (\ie\ $F_{\nu,\!\lyc}^{\rm obs}/F_{\nu,\!\lyc}^{\rm int}$), the effects from dust must be removed from the SED to obtain its \emph{intrinsic} LyC flux, $F_{\nu,\!\lyc,\rm i}^{\rm int}(\nu)$.
-Since we began our SED fitting with the intrinsic stellar population photospheric flux --- which was then reddened by a specified \AV-value using \citet{Calzetti2000} attenuation --- we simply use the initial dust-free intrinsic stellar photospheric SED to calculate $F_{\nu\rm ,i}^{\rm int}(\nu)$ for each galaxy.
+Since we began our SED fitting with the intrinsic stellar population photospheric flux --- which was then reddened by a specified \AV\ value using \citet{Calzetti2000} attenuation --- we simply use the initial dust-free intrinsic stellar photospheric SED to calculate $F_{\nu\rm ,i}^{\rm int}(\nu)$ for each galaxy.
 Thus, the \emph{absolute} escape fraction quantifies the amount of LyC that is not absorbed by dust, the multiphase ISM, or other sources of LyC absorption in the galaxy.
-The fraction of escaping LyC photons that are absorbed by components of the ISM aside from dust, $\langle\fescabs\rangle_{_{_{\rm \!red}}}$, can also be determined by including the modeled dust attenuation of the SED in Eq.~\ref{eq:fescabs}.